burzum/cakephp-file-storage/readme.md

 The $key is also a key aspect of it: Different adapters might expect a different key.
 A key for the Local adapter of Gaufrette is usally a path and a file name under which the data gets stored.
 Thats also the reason why you use `file_get_contents()` instead of simply passing the tmp path as its.

 It is up to you how you want to generate the key and build your path.

+I recommend you to read the Gaufrette documentation for the read() and write() methods of the adapters.

 ### Image Versioning